yorickpeterse/ruby-ll/README.md

 * Ragel 6 for building the grammar lexer
 * javac for building the JRuby extension

+## Usage

+The CLI takes a grammar input file (see below for the exact syntax) with the extension `.rll` and turns it into a corresponding Ruby file.
+For example:

+    ruby-ll lib/my-gem/parser.rll

+This would result in the parser being written to `lib/my-gem/parser.rb`.
+If you want to customize the output path you can do so using the `-o` / `--output`
+options:

+    ruby-ll lib/my-gem/parser.rll -o lib/my-gem/my-parser.rb

+By default ruby-ll adds various `require` calls to ensure you can load the parser _without_ having to load all of ruby-ll (e.g. the compiler code).
+If you want to disable this behaviour you can use the `--no-requires` option when processing a grammar:

+    ruby-ll lib/my-gem/parser.rll --no-requires

+Once generated you can use the parser class like any other parser.
+To start parsing simply call the `parse` method:

+    parser = MyGem::Parser.new

+    parser.parse

+The return value of this method is whatever the root rule (= the first rule defined) returned.

 ## Grammar Syntax

 The syntax of a ruby-ll grammar file is fairly simple and consists out of